anseki/leader-line/README.md

 The `options` argument is an Object that can have properties as options that are described later.

 The `element` argument is shortcut to `options.element`.
-Following two codes work same.
+The following two codes work same.

 ```js
 attachment1 = LeaderLine.pointAnchor({element: element1});